-On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020, or the Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement, or the Sales Agreement, with Cowen and Company, LLC, or the Sales Agent, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf Registration Statement and subject to the limitations thereof.
-We will pay to the Sales Agent cash commissions of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
-During the year ended December 31, 2021, we sold 4,792,562 shares pursuant to the ATM Program at an average price of \$10.38 per share for net proceeds of \$48.3 million, after deducting commissions of \$1.4 million.
+On March 16, 2023, we filed a registration statement on Form S-3 (File No. 333-270599) with the SEC, which was declared effective on April 26, 2023, or the 2023 Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
+We also simultaneously entered into a Sales Agreement, or the 2023 Sales Agreement, with the Sales Agent to provide for the offering, issuance and sale of up to an aggregate amount of \$100.0 million of our common stock from time to time in "at-the-market" offerings under the 2023 Shelf Registration Statement and subject to the limitations thereof.
+We will pay to the Sales Agent cash commissions of up to 3.0 percent of the aggregate gross proceeds of sales of common stock under the 2023 Sales Agreement.
 Sales of common stock, debt securities or other equity securities by us may represent a significant percentage of our common stock currently outstanding.
 If we sell, or the market perceives that we intend to sell, substantial amounts of our common stock under the Shelf Registration Statement or otherwise, the market price of our common stock could decline significantly.